 The following tables provide a description of certain characteristics of the trust student loans as of the statistical cutoff date.
-The aggregate outstanding principal balance of the trust student loans in each of the following tables includes the principal balance due from borrowers, plus accrued interest to be capitalized of approximately \$1,992,822,492 as of the statistical cutoff date.
-All of the trust student loans will have had their first disbursement prior to October 1, 2007.
+The aggregate outstanding principal balance of the trust student loans in each of the following tables includes the principal balance due from borrowers, including accrued interest to be capitalized, of approximately \$1,987,460,895 as of the statistical cutoff date.